mike632t/x11-calc-flatpak/README.md

 It can also be launched under terminal (to monitor eventual error messages):\
 `flatpak run com.github.mike632t.x11-calc`

 User can launch any of the project calculator simulator.
-Preferred calculator model reference is set by editing:\
+Preferred calculator model reference can be set by running in terminal:\
+`flatpak run com.github.mike632t.x11-calc --setup`\
+or similarly editing:\
 `nano ~/.var/app/com.github.mike632t.x11-calc/config/x11-calc.conf`\
 (default is `MODEL=35`)